Dead Man Walking & The Death Penalty

 10) The sister calls the death penalty classist (5).

-Sharp reply: "99.8% of poor murderers avoid the death penalty.
-It may depend, strictly, upon the definitions of the "wealthy" and "poor" , as to whether or not wealthy murderers are more or less likely to be executed than poor murderers, in the context of the very small percentage and number of wealthy murderers (9)."
+Sharp reply: "99.8% of poor murderers avoid execution.
+It depends, strictly, upon one's definitions of "wealthy" and "poor" , as to whether or not wealthy murderers are more or less likely than 0.2% to be executed, in the context of the very small percentage and number of wealthy capital murderers (9) and the vast majority of capital murderers being poor . . . nearly regardless of your definitions."

 11) Sr. Prejean states: "we turn our eyes away from the fact that we view violence as redemptive (5)."